Coming last in style

 τοῖς βασιλεῦσιν ἴσην πορδὴ ἔχει δύναµιν.

-Released, it saves them with its rasping buzz.
+Released it rescues with its rasping breath.

 They told me, Heraclitus, they told me you were dead;